ska-sa/skarab_microblaze_software/doc/serial.md

-# Command Line Interpreter

-A basic Command Line Interpreter (CLI) is provided by the running Microblaze via the serial console.
-This provides a useful interface for debugging.
+# Serial Connection

 ## How the serial ports are enumerated on the SKARAB...
-Each SKARAB serial
-connection enumerates 4 serial devices on the host, namely ttyUSBxx.
+Each SKARAB serial connection enumerates 4 serial devices on the host, namely ttyUSBxx.
 To list, type:

 ```% ls /dev/ttyUSB*```